 Membership of the Dryandra Study Group is available to members of an ANPSA-affiliated Regional Society.
-If you are not a member of a Regional Society, please refer to the Contact Page (above) for links to further information.
+If you are not a member of a Regional Society, please contact the Society located in your State or Territory for further information.

 For more information on the Dryandra Study Group, or to join, please send a request using the following form (please note that all fields are mandatory* – you may edit the ‘Message’ field if necessary).